-It may be more challenging to adopt a teen from foster care, than it is adopting an infant, but they’re also numerous rewards.
+It may be more challenging to adopt a teen from foster care, than it is adopting an infant, but there are also numerous rewards.
 It’s important to remember that teens in foster care are there due to no fault of their own.
 They were not put into foster care because of their own mistakes.
 Instead, they were put into foster care because they were not cared for as they should have been.
 With the right therapy, supportive environment and committed parents, older kids can integrate well into families.

-6. How do you find out the requirements and cost of adopting from foster care your state?
+6. How do you find out the requirements and cost of adopting from foster care in your state?

 Each state also has state or private agencies that are happy to answer your questions.
 A great resource is: I Care About Orphans.
 Most importantly keep asking questions.
 Most adoptive parents don’t mind being asked questions similar to these.
-We know the needs of waiting kids, and we love do our part in seeing more children welcomed into loving families.
+We know the needs of waiting kids, and we love to do our part in seeing more children welcomed into loving families.

 Interested in more uplifting content?
 Check out this related video!